Project

 2. Defining the Ideal Customer Profile (ICP)

-Synthesizing user interviews and market analysis to define a clear Ideal Customer Profile, I looked for companies where the pain was most acute and the need for a solution most urgent.
+Synthesizing user interviews and market analysis to define a clear Ideal Customer Profile, we looked for companies and personas where the pain was most acute.
 This turned out to be mid to growth stage B2B SaaS businesses with:

 - High level of feature complexity